paulosjd/aurnapi/readme.md

 A REST API created to serve as a convenient means for accessing air quality data.
-With Python, the requests library and a JavaScript charting library, time series graphs can easily be created to show recent levels and historical trends etc. Examples are found at: www.air-aware.com/charts.
+With Python, the requests library and a JavaScript charting library, time series graphs can easily be created to show recent levels and historical trends etc.

 The file app/data/hourly.py populates a database by scraping a government body webpage which shows the most recent hourly air quality measurements from sites in the UK's automatic monitoring network.